Jelena Rozga: 2006–2009: Oprosti Mala

+Even during her time in the group, Rozga started appearing as a solo artist.
+In 2003, she impersonated Kylie Minogue by performing "I Should Be So Lucky" on Pink TV's New Year's Eve program "Vesele '80e".
+The video was uploaded on the nonamebg channel on 29 August 2009.
+In 2004, he recorded the song "šta ti je svit" ("What Is the World"), written by the Huljić duo, composed by Remi Kazinoti and featuring Jelena Rozga; it served as the opening song for the first Croatian TV soap opera Villa Maria.
+An accompanying music video with the two singing in front of the piano while a pair of young people dance is also incorporated.
+She also performed "Piši mi" in 2006 at the Lisinski theater during the concert "Noć zvijezda, noć hitova" by Nenad Ninčević.

 Rozga recorded and released her debut solo album Oprosti Mala in 2006; the album was a commercial success reaching the top of the Croatian Albums Chart.
 That same year, she performed the album's title song featuring Magazin at the 2006 Dora national festival which marked her debut solo performance.
 Oprosti Mala produced six singles including "Oprosti mala", "Ne zovi me Marija, "Ja znam dobro što mi je", "Sve se meni čini da", "Nemam" and "Gospe moja".
 In 2006, Rozga took part in the Dora national song festival with "Ne zovi me Marija" which finished 6th.
 Rozga performed "Gospe moja" at the 2007 Split Festival where the song also received the Grand Prix award.
+In 2007, Rozga impersonated Sharon Stone in the movie Basic Instinct on HRT1.